AzulSyst/Tooling-Task-V2/README.md

 - 📊 Compatible with Excel, Google Sheets, and open-source tools
 - 💻 Works from any directory
 - 🚀 GitHub Actions CI integrated
-- ✅ Mac and Windows support
+- ✅ Mac, Linux and Windows support

----

 ## 🚀 Installation